Roboborock's Flagship Model - The Biggest and The Best

 The mopping functionality works about as well as the S5 Max (the S6 MaxV’s little brother), which is to say that it does a reasonable job.

-It’s not going to remove the need to ever mop again, as all it really does is drag a wet cloth around on the floor.
+It’s not going to remove the need to ever mop again (you will still need to do your regular tile floor cleaning), as all it really does is drag a wet cloth around on the floor.

 But, it is handy for doing a quick mop if the floors need a touch up in between your proper mops by hand.